 4. Where a respondent has not answered a question or has answered off topic that response has been omitted.

-Read more...From the editor's desk: The virtual business assistant June 2020, Technews Publishing (SA Instrumentation & Control)
+Read more...From the Editor's desk: Bryan Baxter talks cybersecurity August 2021, Technews Publishing (SA Instrumentation & Control)